 photograph: Lucie Hugary, courtesy Twyla.com

 Simmons-Jimenez received a BFA from Newcomb College in New Orleans, began her studio practice in the Dominican Republic and is now based in Miami.
-She has exhibited in museums, galleries, the US Art in Embassies program, and media festivals in Spain, France, Saudi Arabia, the Dominican Republic, Greece, Shanghai, Honduras, Venezuela, Puerto Rico, and the Canary Islands; and in the US in New York, Miami, New Orleans, Palm Beach, Long Beach, Birmingham-MI, Chicago, DC, Atlanta, and more.
-Notable institutions that have exhibited her work are the Chelsea Museum New York, The Mobile Museum of Art, the Museo de Arte Moderno-Dominican Republic, the US Dept. of State Art in Embassies Program, Casa de la Cultura-the City of Valencia, Musée du Luxembourg, Boca Raton Museum of Art, the Appleton Museum, the Lowe Museum, the Palm Beach Institute of Contemporary Art, MOCA N. Miami, the Frost Museum, the Gulf Coast Museum of Art, the Museum of Art Ft.
+She has exhibited in museums, galleries, the US Art in Embassies program, and media festivals in Spain, France, Saudi Arabia, the Dominican Republic, Greece, Shanghai, Honduras, Venezuela, Puerto Rico, and the Canary Islands; and in the US in New York, Miami, Brooklyn, New Orleans, Palm Beach, Long Beach, Birmingham-MI, Chicago, DC, Atlanta, and more.
+Notable institutions that have exhibited her work are the Chelsea Museum New York, The Mobile Museum of Art, the Museo de Arte Moderno-Dominican Republic, the US Dept. of State Art in Embassies Program, Casa de la Cultura-Valencia (Spain), Musée du Luxembourg, Boca Raton Museum of Art, the Appleton Museum, the Lowe Museum, the Palm Beach Institute of Contemporary Art, MOCA N. Miami, the Frost Museum at FIU, the Gulf Coast Museum of Art, the Museum of Art Ft.
 Lauderdale, and others.

 She is a recipient of a prestigious Knight Arts Challenge Grant, a Florida Fellowship Grant, a Florida Artists Enhancement Grant, a Miami-Dade Tourism Development Grant, a Miami-Dade Community Grant, and several more awards for both her artwork and for art project development through Artformz Alternative, an artist’s collective project she founded in 2004.
 In 1992 she was awarded the 1st Prize in Video at the XVIII Biennial in the Dominican Republic, resulting in her designation as a pioneer in video art and gender discourses in the country.
 She was the first woman to exhibit video installation art in the D.R.